Beam model of Doppler backscattering: Discussion

 In fact, in vacuum, it can be shown that a elliptical beam satisfies

 at all points along the beam.
-Hence, it does not matter where we are along the beam nor where is the beam waist, the only import thing is the beam waist's width.
+Here, $\Psi_{\alpha \alpha}$ are the eigenvalues of $\bm{\Psi}_w$.
+Hence, it does not matter where we are along the beam nor where is the beam waist, the only important thing is the beam waist's width.
 We would want a narrower waist to optimise wavenumber resolution, and a wider waist to optimise mismatch attenuation.
 In order to reconcile these seemingly contradictory requirements, one could imagine using an elliptical Gaussian beam to simultaneously optimise widths in the relevant directions.

 Despite the intuition that considering beams in vacuum may give us, the evolution of $\bm{\Psi}_{w}$ is ultimately more complicated in a plasma.
 This is one reason why using beam tracing is important.
-In Figure \ref{fig:widths_curvatures}, we see that the beam in the plasma can indeed be quite different from what one would expect from vacuum propagation: the beam curvature goes to zero at two points, and neither of them are where the beam widths are at a minimum.
+In Figure \ref{fig:widths_curvatures}, we see that the beam in the plasma can indeed be quite different from what one would expect from vacuum propagation; the beam curvature goes to zero at two points, and neither of them are where the beam widths are at a minimum.
 Thus, the notion of a beam waist, where the widths are at a minimum and the wavefront curvatures are zero simultaneously, is not properly achieved to begin with.
 This insight is a demonstration of the strength of our model.